SevenShepherd/SevenShepherd.github.io/_posts/2024-04-27-new-hampshire-confession-1833.markdown

 <a name="the-scriptures" href="#contents" style="font-weight:bold;font-size:1.6em;color:Black;">Article 1.</a><br><span style="font-style:italic;font-weight:bold;">Of the Scriptures</span>

-Of the Scriptures We believe that the Holy Bible was written by men divinely inspired, and is a perfect treasure of heavenly instruction<sup style="font-weight:bold;">1</sup>; that it has God for its author, salvation for its end<sup style="font-weight:bold;">2</sup>, and truth without any mixture of error for its matter<sup style="font-weight:bold;">3</sup>; that it reveals the principles by which God will judge us<sup style="font-weight:bold;">4</sup>; and therefore is, and shall remain to the end of the world, the true center of Christian union<sup style="font-weight:bold;">5</sup>, and the supreme standard by which all human conduct, creeds, and opinions should be tried<sup style="font-weight:bold;">6</sup>.
+Of the Scriptures We believe that the Holy Bible was written by men divinely inspired, and is a perfect treasure of heavenly instruction;<sup style="font-weight:bold;">1</sup> that it has God for its author, salvation for its end,<sup style="font-weight:bold;">2</sup> and truth without any mixture of error for its matter;<sup style="font-weight:bold;">3</sup> that it reveals the principles by which God will judge us;<sup style="font-weight:bold;">4</sup> and therefore is, and shall remain to the end of the world, the true center of Christian union,<sup style="font-weight:bold;">5</sup> and the supreme standard by which all human conduct, creeds, and opinions should be tried.<sup style="font-weight:bold;">6</sup>

 1. 2 Tim.
 3:16-17; 2 Pet.
 1:21; 1 Sam.
 23:2; Acts 1:16; 3:21; John 10:35; Luke 16:29-31; Psa.
 119:11; Rom.
 3:1-2
 2. 2 Tim.
 3:15; 1 Pet.
 1:10-12; Acts 11:14; Rom.
 1:16; Mark 16:16; John 5:38-39